Research output per year

 Research activity per year

 I am an Assistant Professor in Irish History and Director of the MA History of Family.
-I am a historian of the family, gender and sexuality, and my work focuses on Presbyterian families in Ireland and North America across the eighteenth and nineteenth centuries.
+I am a historian of the family, gender and sexuality, and my work focuses on Presbyterian families in Ireland and North America across the eighteenth and nineteenth century.
 I have published extensively on Irish family life on topics including courtship, sex and the making of marriage; illegitimacy and the family; youth and adolescence; marriage and marital breakdown; siblinghood; the material culture of sex; fatherhood and pregnancy; and queer approaches to the Irish family.
+You can follow my work at my website.

 Before joining the University of Limerick, I taught History at the University of Hertfordshire and Queen’s University, Belfast.
 Between 2016 and 2017, I was the postdoctoral researcher on the AHRC-funded project ‘Bad Bridget: Criminal and Deviant Irish Women in North America, 1838-1918’, co-led by Professor Elaine Farrell (Queen’s University, Belfast) and Professor Leanne McCormick (Ulster University).

 I have two books in progress that extend understandings of family life in Ireland through an exploration of Presbyterian sources.
-My book, Promiscuous Presbyterians: Family Life in Eighteenth and Nineteenth Century Ulster, is under contract with the Royal Irish Academy.
+My first book, Pious & Promiscuous: Love, Life & the family in Presbyterian Ulster, will be published in October 2025 with the Royal Irish Academy.
 This book tells the story of family life in eighteenth and nineteenth century Ulster through the prism of the Presbyterian community.
-Brought over to Ireland in the early seventeenth-century by Scottish settlers, Presbyterianism soon established itself as the largest religious grouping in the province of Ulster.
+Brought over to Ireland in the early seventeenth century by Scottish settlers, Presbyterianism soon established itself as the largest religious grouping in the province of Ulster.
 Drawing on a combination of personal papers, diaries and correspondence belonging to Presbyterian families, as well as records produced by the Presbyterian church courts, this book casts light on the everyday experiences of women and men who lived, loved, and laboured in Ireland.

 This project is funded by several awarding bodies, including: